senior-cyber-developer/snips-app-collection/README.md

 * Improve or add to an existing app and open a pull request.
 * Anything you like or you think is missing.

-Most inportantly: Have fun, happy coding and happy Hacktoberfest :beers:
+Most importantly: Have fun, happy coding and happy Hacktoberfest :beers:

 ### Idea Collection For Hacktoberfest